 Talk to a therapist

-When your emotions get heightened and you seem to lose control over them.
-You want to overcome jealousy but you are struggling to overcome it.
-You are stuck on your experience and you believe your partner will leave you or cheat on you.
-Your self-esteem depletes daily and you cannot get the thought of your partner defiling the marriage no matter how hard you try.
+When your emotions get heightened, you seem to lose control over them.
+You want to overcome jealousy, but you are struggling to overcome it.
+You are stuck on your experience, and you believe your partner will leave you or cheat on you.
+Your self-esteem depletes daily, and you cannot get the thought of your partner defiling the marriage no matter how hard you try.
 Seek help from an external source.
-This does not make you weak rather this shows how much you value your relationship and you do not want unhealthy jealousy to ruin it.
-An effective therapist will help you deal with jealousy, furthermore, help you manage your feelings.
+This does not make you weak; rather, it shows how much you value your relationship and do not want unhealthy jealousy to ruin it.
+An effective therapist will help you deal with jealousy and, furthermore, help you manage your feelings.

 Stop comparison